gayatribkar/FoodInsta/README.md

 - Explore new and exciting dishes every day
 - Receive feedback and opinions on your creations

-## Getting Started

-To start using the app, simply create an account, upload your recipes, and connect with the community.
-We hope you enjoy using FoodInsta as much as we enjoyed creating it.

 ## Watch the Demo

 Check out the demo video of FoodInsta in action: